ecmwf/pdbufr/docs/read_bufr.rst

     When ``mode`` is "flat" messages/subsets are extracted as a whole preserving the column order (see the note below for exceptions).
 In the resulting DataFrame the original ecCodes keys containing the **rank** are used as column names, e.g. "#1#latitude#" instead of "latitude".
 The following set of keys are omitted:

-    * "unexpandedDescriptors" from the header
+    * from the header: "unexpandedDescriptors"
-    * non-element data section keys (i.e. when the identifier available as keyname->code does not start with 0)
+    * from the data section: data description operator qualifiers  (e.g. "delayedDescriptorReplicationFactor") and "operator"
     * key attributes e.g. "latitude->code"

     The **rank** appearing in the keys in a message containing **uncompressed subsets** is not reset by ecCodes when a new subset is started.
 To make the columns as aligned as a possible in the output :func:`read_bufr` resets the rank and makes sure that e.g. the first "latitude" key is always called "#1#latitude" in each uncompressed subset.